Takeaways from Ohio State’s loss to Georgia in the Peach Bowl - NewsBreak

 The biggest positive note for Stroud in the game was his running game.
 Over the last two years, we’ve seen moments Stroud wasn’t confident to go for a run out of the pocket.
 Against Georgia, he showed he can add the ability to run the ball for big gains as he led the team with 12 carries for 34 yards, including a 27-yard rush on a key late-game drive to try and kill the clock.

 It was his best game in a Buckeye uniform and despite the loss, Stroud said it was the most fun he ever had playing football.
-“That probably was the most fun game I ever played in my life,” said Stroud.
+“That probably was the most fun game I ever played in my life,” Stroud said.
 “It just sucks that it has to come down like that.”

 Defense contained Georgia until fourth quarter

-42 points is a lot to give up but looking at the game play-by-play, the Buckeyes’ defense certainly was able to hold Georgia in multiple moments to give the team a chance for the upset.
+Forty-two points is a lot to give up, but looking at the game play-by-play, the Buckeyes’ defense certainly was able to hold Georgia in multiple moments to give the team a chance for the upset.

 One month after OSU fell to Michigan 45-23 in Columbus, the defense had to come up with adjustments and improvements to give the team a shot in its playoff game.
-They were able to do that for the first three quarters.Ohio State tight end Cade Stover out of Peach Bowl with back spasms
+They were able to do that for the first three quarters.Local football state champions to meet this fall

 In the first half, the Buckeye defense limited Georgia to just three plays above 25+ yards.
 Two of those plays came in drives that ended with a Bulldog touchdown as the offense was effective in the run game and getting good catches in coverage.